 What's clear already is that when Pat Murphy says he's not moving aside for war-gamers, you'd better believe it.
 He and a fellow fisherman made this known, armed only with maps of the fishing grounds, during a visit with the war-gamers' ambassador to Ireland.

 As with most events of this type that involve devotees to war who are reported in the media, the slippery treatment of truth, half-truth, and myth will keep evolving as the coming week(s) unfold.
-This casual relationship with truth of warmongers, and war-gamers also apparently, was evident even before the first edition in 1975 of Phillip Knightley's revelatory The First Casualty: The War Correspondent as Hero and Myth-Maker from the Crimea to Kosovo.
+This casual relationship with truth of warmongers, and war-gamers also apparently, was evident even before the first edition in 1975 of Phillip Knightley's revelatory The First Casualty: The War Correspondent as Hero, Propagandist and Myth-Maker from the Crimea to Iraq.

 Just how many generations of Murphy families have fished off the Irish coast isn't clear.
 And which Murphy family would you be talking about, you might ask.

 Population experts would likewise have a hard time guessing the scale of various extensions of the Murphy families and their countryfolk throughout the world.
 Estimates based on the rates with which Irish migrants in this country and elsewhere marry out of the Irish community, and extend the sharing of Irish values, would give some idea of this.
 Yet another clue could be the readership of books about Ireland, including How the Irish Saved Civilization–which tend to fly off the shelves of bookshops and libraries.